Give Your Pet's Seasonal Allergies the Boot!

 Acupuncture is another treatment option for allergies, especially when combined with Chinese herbal medicine.
 Acupuncture helps remodulate the immune system and can positively influence the inflammatory cascade to calm it down.
 Most pets tolerate acupuncture really well, and actually enjoy it.
 The needles help the body relax by stimulating the brain to release endorphins.
 These are the chemicals released after you go for a run and help you feel good, so you want to do it again.
 These are both great tools a holistic practitioner can use if your pet is suffering from allergies.

 We have many options available from holistic medicine, and I have only written about a few of them.
 I could go on for days about all the different nutraceuticals and supplements and different herbs that we can use to help rebalance the body.
 The good news for your pet is that we have options.
 Do not settle for the news that you are going to have to keep your pet on medications that have side effects for the rest of its life.
 Now you do not have to dread every spring.
-And now you can actually get some sleep, along with your pet, because the incessant licking and scratching noises will no longer be present, If you feel like your pet is suffering every Spring or other times with allergies, give us a call today so we can help your pet thrive naturally.
+And now you can actually get some sleep, along with your pet, because the incessant licking and scratching noises will no longer be present, If you feel like your pet is suffering every Spring or other times with allergies, partner with us here today so we can help your pet thrive naturally.